 - We have explored the terms intersectionality, power, and privilege in staff team days.

 Analysis of personnel and supporter network leaders

-50% female and non-binary, (also split 50% in the SMT)
+44% female and non-binary, (50% split in the SMT)

-25% female and non-binary
+50% female and non-binary

 38% female and non-binary (including chair)